Once you have found a property you like, what you can expect is as follows:

 Follow the onscreen instructions.

-*Photos of faults can also be uploaded directly from your handset using this service
+*Photos and videos of faults can also be uploaded directly from your handset using this service

 If the problem is with something else, it will normally be up to you to sort it out, although if it is causing damage or sufferance to the property you should again report it to us or your landlord.